danielsheets/chowdown/_components/gumbo-veggieprep.md

 - 1 large diced yellow onion
 - 2 diced green peppers
 - 4 to 6 stalks of chopped celery
-- 4 to 6 cloves of garlic
+- 4 to 6 cloves of garlic smashed and diced (jarred garlic is fine)
 - add chopped spicy peppers if desired

 directions: